-- 1 cup fresh or frozen shelled green peas
+- 1 cup green peas, fresh or frozen

-- 2 tablespoons chopped fresh flat-leaf parsley
+- 2 Tablespoons chopped fresh flat-leaf parsley

-- 3 teaspoons coarse salt
+- 3 teaspoons coarse Kosher salt, or 1 1/2-2 tsp fine salt

-- 1 teaspoon freshly ground pepper
+- 1 teaspoons freshly ground pepper

 - 1 large egg

-- 1 teaspoon water
+- 1 teaspoons water

-- Do ahead: Thaw puff pastry and the roll out on a lightly floured surface into a 1/4-inch thick square or rectangular larger than the dimensions of your baking dish (or dishes) by about 3 inches on each side.
+- Do ahead: Thaw puff pastry and the roll out on a lightly floured surface into a 1/4-inch thick square or rectangular larger than the dimensions of your baking dish (or disheby about 3 inches on each side.
 Transfer to a baking sheet, cover tightly with plastic wrap and refrigerate for at least 1 hour.